-Seriously, I’m shocked at how few people actually use software that’s designed to specifically solve the problem that so many of us complain about.
-For less than $30, you can get the highest rated spam filters like SPAMfighter Pro and MailWasher Pro.
-These programs are designed to offer both flexibility and comprehensive protection.
+There is software that’s designed to specifically solve the problem that so many of us complain about.
+For a monthly or yearly subscription fee, popular programs such as SPAMfighter Pro and MailWasher Pro offer what they tout as flexible and comprehensive protection.

 5. Report spam.

-If you have Gmail and spend the few seconds that it takes to report a spam message, Gmail will work to address the problem behind the scenes.
-Consider it community service—you’re spending a little bit of time to make the world a better place.
+Make sure you’re reporting any spam that slips through.
+By taking a few seconds to report a spam message, you’re flagging it so your email provider can work to address the problem behind the scenes.
+Consider it community service – you’re spending a little bit of time to make the world a better place.

-These five tips will resolve the vast majority of issues that the average user will encounter, but there are times when that’s not good enough and you still find yourself inundated with spam that inhibits your productivity.
-In that case, here are two final tips to use when every other action has failed.
-These measures should only be taken as last resorts, because they’re likely to have some problematic side effects.
+The above five tips will resolve the vast majority of issues that the average user will encounter, but there are times when that’s not good enough and you still find yourself inundated with spam.
+In that case, here are two final ideas to consider.

 If you’re plagued by spam that’s preventing you from efficiently accessing the messages that you really need, then you can create your own spam filters.
 You can create a key list of addresses and send every message that doesn’t come from one of those addresses to your spam folder.
 The drawback here is that you’re eventually going to miss messages you may actually want or need.
 The solution is to regularly look through your spam folder and make sure there aren’t any messages that need your attention.
 It’s also important to keep that key address list updated so new contacts get sent to your regular email inbox.

 2. Change your email address.